Skip to content

 Yes, it is “new” because we are asking for funds to be dedicated in a new way, but your tax millage rates will not increase beyond the current millages you will pay this year.
 This is NOT an increase in the tax rate.
 The proposal is to continue collecting property millage that is already in place from bonds that are being paid off and use that money for other needs in the school district.

 A millage is a property tax based on property’s assessed value.
 Your home’s assessed value is 10% of its estimated property value, as determined by the parish assessor’s office.
 One mill is 1/1000 of a dollar, so a millage rate is the number of dollars you pay for every $1,000 of your property’s assessed value.
 In Louisiana, most homeowners have a homestead exemption on their property which reduces the impact of millages.
 If you have a home valued at $250,000, the millage applies only to the portion that is not exempted.
 This means the millage would be applied on $175,000 instead of $250,000.
 To calculate your millage tax, divide your property’s assessed value (without the exempt amount) by 1,000 and multiply that by the millage rate.
-A home valued at $250,000 with a homestead exemption would start this math at $17,500; dividing that by 1,000 = $17.5 and multiplying that by 24 mills = $420 a year.
+A home valued at $250,000 with a homestead exemption would start this math at $17,500; dividing that by 1,000 = $17.5 and multiplying that by 24 mills (based on last year’s millage rate) = $420 a year.

 When our district was first established, the major need was for facilities.
 Since then, our success has been rooted in the dedication of our educators, the strength of our academic programs, the support of our community, and the commitment to providing safe, innovative and student-centered learning environments.
 Today we face new challenges to maintain our model of excellence.
-To proactively address this, our strategic planning teams have proposed a dedicated tax measure to support three critical needs:

-The tax election in November 2025 will ask for a 20-year term, but the School Board is able to lower the millage rates each year as needed.
+The tax election in June 2026 will ask for a 20-year term, but the School Board is able to lower the millage rates each year as needed.
 After those 20 years, the public would need to vote again on the proposal if it is needed.

 Yes.
 Since 2003, the School Board has adjusted the millage rates down overall to 85% of the original millage rates.
 In 2003, Zachary Community School District residents had millage rates of 79.2 mills assessed for schools; in 2025, millage rates are at 67.2 overall.
 The 24-mill proposition is part of those 67.2 mills.